The three tiers

 Why it matters for planning

 A healthy product has a mix of all three tiers:- Early stage: Cover must-haves first, then sprinkle delighters to differentiate.
-Skip incremental — you don’t have enough users for linear improvements to matter.
+Skip incremental.
+You don’t have enough users for linear improvements to matter.

 - Growth stage: Backfill incremental improvements.
 Your must-haves work, your delighters attracted users, now the incremental work retains them.